 9. Manage your stress

-10. Consult a doctor in the event of symptoms
+10. Consult a doctor in case of symptoms